Prehistoric Europe: Genetic history

 The genetic history of Europe has been inferred by observing the patterns of genetic diversity across the continent and in the surrounding areas.
 Use has been made of both classical genetics and molecular genetics.
 Analysis of the DNA of the modern population of Europe has mainly been used but use has also been made of ancient DNA.

 This analysis has shown that modern man entered Europe from the Near East before the Last Glacial Maximum but retreated to refuges in southern Europe in this cold period.
 Subsequently, people spread out over the whole continent, with subsequent limited migration from the Near East and Asia.

 According to a study in 2017, the early farmers belonged predominantly to the paternal Haplogroup G-M201.
 The maternal haplogroup N1a was also frequent in the farmers.

 Evidence from genome analysis of ancient human remains suggests that the modern native populations of Europe largely descend from three distinct lineages: Mesolithic hunter-gatherers, derivative of the Cro-Magnon population of Europe, Early European Farmers (EEF) introduced to Europe during the Neolithic Revolution, and Ancient North Eurasians which expanded to Europe in the context of the Indo-European expansion.
 The Early European Farmers migrated from Anatolia to the Balkans in large numbers during the 7th millennium BC.

 During the Chalcolithic and early Bronze Age, the EEF-derived cultures of Europe were overwhelmed by successive invasions of Western Steppe Herders (WSHs) from the Pontic–Caspian steppe, who carried about 60% Eastern Hunter-Gatherer (EHG) and 40% Caucasus Hunter-Gatherer (CHG) admixture.
 These invasions led to EEF paternal DNA lineages in Europe being almost entirely replaced with EHG/WSH paternal DNA (mainly R1b and R1a).
 EEF maternal DNA (mainly haplogroup N) also declined, being supplanted by steppe lineages, suggesting the migrations involved both males and females from the steppe.
-EEF mtDNA however remained frequent, suggesting admixture between WSH males and EEF females.
+EEF mtDNA, however, remained frequent, suggesting admixture between WSH males and EEF females.

+A 2025 study conducted by scientists from the University of Ferrara had found that many of the prehistoric Europeans, including genetic remains from the Stonehenge inhabitants, retained dark skin of their African ancestors until the Bronze and Iron Ages.
+The analysis suggested that lighter skin had evolved in Europe more sporadically than conventionally believed in academic scholarship.
+The study had analysed 348 samples pooled from human remains across the British Isles, mainland Europe, Russia, Central Asia, and the Middle East with a chronological range extending from 45,000 to 1,700 years ago.